gerardd33/Tidy/spec/guide.md

 ## Style

-- Tidy has a pretty strict static style checking.
-In most languages, you can get away with writing ``if(x){``, ``if (x){``, ``x= 3`` etc. This usually has no major benefits and easily leads to very ugly inconsistent code.
-That's why Tidy intentionally enforces one particular style in basic language constructs (the one most conventional in languages with C-style syntax, especially Java and Scala).
-It still leaves you a lot of flexibility when it comes to style but doesn't allow it in places where it doesn't have much sense.
-So whitespaces are not semantically significant but you will get syntax errors if you don't respect them.
+- Tidy is pretty serious about style conventions.
+It doesn't force you to keep most of them through syntax errors but it doesn't guarantee sensible interpretation of weird syntactic corner cases.
+In particular you should treat whitespaces seriously.
+In particular you should treat whitespaces seriously.
+The style used in above snippets is encouraged.
+It closely resembles Java/Scala style conventions, so when in doubt, use those.
+Also, use curly brackets in multi-line expressions.

-- Case conventions are also important.
+- Case conventions are very important.
 Vast majority of them is the same as in Java.
 All class names must be in *UpperCamelCase*, method, parameter and local variable names in *lowerCamelCase*, except for constants that should be in *SCREAMING_SNAKE_CASE*.

 - Naming conventions are similar to those in Scala, that is, try to use reasonably descriptive Java-style names, but in places where the code is mostly functional, it's okay to use less verbose, even one-letter identifiers, for example: ``add: (x: Int, y: Int) -> Int = x + y``.